FarronF/limerick-council-meetings/meetings/2022/06/20-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 11 April 2022.md

 to provide the facilities at various stages.

-It was agreed that an update on the Town Centre First Plan Initiative be given at next meeting.--- **Item 7**
+It was agreed that an update on the Town Centre First Plan Initiative be given at next meeting.
+---
+**Item 7**

 **Any Other Business**